AndroidGrp9Codepath/EverythingCollege/README.md

-# Milestone 1 - MINDFULMIND
+# Milestone 1 - MindfulMind

 ## Table of Contents